nbsoft/nbsoft-maven-parent/CONTRIBUTING.md

 ## License

-By contributing to NB Soft - Maven Parent you agree that your contributions will be licensed under the [Apache License, Version 2.0]
+By contributing to this project you agree that your contributions will be licensed under the [Apache License, Version 2.0]

 [new issue]: https://github.com/nbsoft/nbsoft-maven-parent/issues/new
 [pull request]: https://github.com/nbsoft/nbsoft-maven-parent/compare